gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 For now, let's implement this function to return a `Port&` when we recognize `if_name` (which would be the name that we gave to a `Port` in Python) and, otherwise, we will pass this up to the parent class `ClockedObject` to handle the function call.

 Let's go ahead and add the declaration for this function to `secure_memory.hh`.
+Let's go ahead and add the declaration for this function to `secure_memory.hh`.
+Let's go ahead and add the declaration for this function to `secure_memory.hh`.
+Let's go ahead and add the declaration for this function to `secure_memory.hh`.

 ```cpp
   public: